 Chapped lips are a universal problem—many of us use a balm or stick daily to keep our lips soft and smooth.
-While chapstick and lip balm may not be something you’d immediately consider when looking for a business opportunity, the growing interest in natural lip care makes this necessity a viable product idea.
+While lip balm may not be something you’d immediately consider when looking for a business opportunity, the growing interest in natural lip care makes this necessity a viable product idea.

-It’s easy to take the below recipe and customize it to create your own natural lip balm to market.
+It’s easy to take the below recipe and customize it to create your own lip balm to market.
 Because the ingredients are relatively inexpensive and it’s simple to make in your own kitchen, homemade lip balm is a viable way to turn a creative passion into a product.

 Now that we’ve established that natural lip balm offers enough demand and sales to potentially support a new homemade lip balm line, let’s examine the various types of lip balm you can try recreating.